a-n-d-r-3-w/calculator/CombinedRFASpec.md

 * Screenshots -- descriptions of the fields
 * Icons -- description
 * Blocks -- icons, dialogs]
+*
+- Distinct elements for operands and operators
+- Color themes
+- Robust to window resizing

 ##### Programmatic Information #####
 [Describe the API design that will be exposed to users.